15 August 2019 | Dominican Republic

 My hands are full of tourism brochures when I arrive at the tourist information center in La Romana.
 La Romana is a popular destination in the south of Dominican Republic.
 I am looking for an alternative option outside the beaches and I spot Altos de Chavon.

 Visiting Altos de Chavon is like going back to the past.
-It is a 16th century replica of Mediterranean village.
-It is designed by the local architect Jose Antonio Caro and Italian designer Roberto Copa.
+It is a 16th century replica of Mediterranean village and designed by the local architect Jose Antonio Caro and Italian designer Roberto Copa.

 The walkway is dominated by cobblestones.
 The building materials are made of hand-cut stones and forged irons.
 Some galleries and studios use coral block walls with terracotta ornament.